If you're planning to celebrate Songkran in Bangkok, you're in for a crazy experience.

 That's the only time of the year when you can enter any club in Bangkok with swim shorts and flip flops.

-That mean you can go straight from a pool party to a club and party all day and all night during Songkran.
+That means you can go straight from a pool party to a club and party all day and all night during Songkran.

-Book something as close as possible to the action so you don't have to spend too much time looking for taxis and tuk tuks who are in high demands those days.
+Book something as close as possible to the action so you don't have to spend too much time looking for taxis and tuk-tuks who are in high demand during those days.

 For more suggestions on where to stay in Bangkok, check that page.

-💎Don't wear anything expensive.
-Swim shorts, a t-shirt, flip flops and sunglasses to protect your eyes from the water and you're ready.
-Like for the full moon party, don't wear anything you're not ready to lose.
+- 💎 Don't wear anything expensive.
+Swim shorts, a t-shirt, flip flops and sunglasses to protect your eyes and you're ready.
+Like for the Full Moon Party, don't wear anything you're not ready to lose.
 Things can (and will) get wild.

-🔫Buy a water gun.
+- 🔫 Buy a water gun.
 Because you can't avoid the water fights even if you're trying to.
-So defend yourself, don't be a bitch and fight !
+So defend yourself!

-🎟Book in advance.
+- 🎟 Book in advance.
 Especially for hotels and music festivals.
-Every year, Bangkok is packed with people coming from all over the world to celebrate Songkran and everything sold out really fast.
+Every year, Bangkok is packed with people coming from all over the world to celebrate Songkran, and everything sell out really fast.

 Start to plan your trip for Songkran

-Silom and Khaosan are usually where most of the action happen during Songkran in Bangkok.
+Silom and Khaosan are usually where most of the action happens during Songkran in Bangkok.

-Thanks for reading til the end.
-I'm sure now you have everything you need to know to take Songkran off your bucket list in style !
+I'm sure now you have everything you need to know to take Songkran off your bucket list in style!

-To know when and where are each parties for Songkran, I've made a complete list on MojoSons that I'll keep updated as the events are announced.
+To know when and where are each party for Songkran, I've made a complete list on MojoSons that I'll keep updated as the events are announced.

-As usual, if you got any question, please ask in the comments below so it can help everyone.
+As usual, if you got any questions, please ask in the comments below.